All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is semaglutide safe with duloxetine or pregabalin?

 No direct pharmacological interactions between semaglutide and common fibromyalgia medications have been identified.
-However, semaglutide's effect on gastric emptying may delay the absorption of oral medications.
+But semaglutide's effect on gastric emptying may delay the absorption of oral medications.
 Taking fibromyalgia medications at consistent times and monitoring for any changes in their effectiveness is prudent.
 Discuss the timing of all medications with your pharmacist or prescriber.

 Taking the Next Step